 10. What rights do you have about how Derbyshire Constabulary manages your personal data?

-The GDPR provides certain rights for individuals however all of these rights do not apply when it comes to Law Enforcement processing, and the applicable rights do not apply in all circumstances.
+The UK GDPR provides certain rights for individuals however all of these rights do not apply when it comes to Law Enforcement processing, and the applicable rights do not apply in all circumstances.
 Details of the rights are described below:

 The right to be informed – You are entitled to be told how we obtain, use, retain and store your personal data and who we share it with.
 This is described within this Privacy Notice.

 The right of access –Previously a Subject Access request.
 You can request access, which may be subject to some exemption, to a copy of information that may be held about you, along with information on what personal information we use, why we use it, who we share it with, how long we keep it for and whether it has been used for any automated decision making.
 You can usually make a request for access free of charge.

 Alternatively individuals may contact Derbyshire Constabulary by using the contact details provided below; in person; via telephone or social media to make the request, however the preferred method is via the application process.